Exhibition model

 THANK YOU!

-The engineering firm Glaser thanks SYMEO GmbH in Munich for the exceptionally good communication, the refreshing meetings and a successful collaboration.
-Symeo GmbH
+The engineering firm Glaser thanks Symeo GmbH in Munich for the exceptionally good communication, the refreshing meetings and a successful collaboration.

-Addendum: Successful presentation of the SYMEO radar demonstrator at the SPS trade show in Nuremberg
+Addendum: Successful presentation of the SYMEO radar demonstrator at the SPS trade fair in Nuremberg

-The trade show model is currently being presented at the SPS trade show in Nuremberg, where it impressively demonstrates the advantages of radar technology to visitors.
-Particularly impressive is that this distance sensor reliably works even under harsh conditions such as rain and dust.
+The trade show model is currently being presented at the SPS trade fair in Nuremberg, where it impressively demonstrates the advantages of radar technology to visitors.
+Particularly impressive is that this distance sensor works reliably even under the harshest conditions such as rain and dust.

 Dipl.-Ing.
 (FH) Daniel Evers